 Moreover, your doctor will examine you, and other tests might be required to make the diagnosis.
 Additional tests can include X-rays, MRI or CT scan.
 Another technique sometimes used is a diagnostic injection into the SI joint.
 If injecting a numbing medication (lidocaine) into the SI joint relieves your symptoms, there’s a good chance you have sacroiliitis.

 How Is SI Joint Dysfunction Treated?

 If you and your doctor take a good look at your lifestyle, work and exercise habits, you’ll probably discover an activity that makes your symptoms worse.
-This means you’ll have to modify your activity or stop it completely, at least until healing occurs.
+This means you’ll have to modify your activity or stop it completely, at least until healing the sacroiliac joint occurs.

 Manual Manipulation for Sacroiliitis